jidhub/thumb-external-keyboard-layouts/README.md

 My philosophy is that a the learning curve for an azerty user is manageable.

-It think [this keyboard still available](https://www.amazon.fr/KIMISS-Chargeur-Ultraslim-Bluetooth-Touchpad/dp/B0C353T7J8) with a small space key is a clone of the keyboard I use, with the touchpad below the keyboard to be able to lay your wrists ([avoid others for confortable use](https://www.amazon.fr/Ovegna-Q9-rechargeable-R%C3%A9tro-%C3%A9clair%C3%A9e-Raspberry)).
+It think [this keyboard still available](https://www.amazon.fr/KIMISS-Chargeur-Ultraslim-Bluetooth-Touchpad/dp/B0C353T7J8) with a small space key is a clone of the keyboard I use, with the touchpad below the keyboard to be able to lay your wrists.
+This is ([an example of keyboard to avoid for confortable use](https://www.amazon.fr/Ovegna-Q9-rechargeable-R%C3%A9tro-%C3%A9clair%C3%A9e-Raspberry)).

 To build it on vim I execute the noremap on next line, then in android-studio, I use File/Close project, "terminate process", reopen this thumb project, use "run", switch off then on my bluetooth keyboard.